TheHankMachine/DECTalkTesting/readme.md

 This brings us to my current approach.
 In short, we split clauses by periodically adding commas before silence phonemes, accounting for the extra frames this introduces.

-In this approach, we keep track of the number of phonemes in the last clause.
+We keep track of the number of phonemes in the last clause.
 If this number is greater than an arbitrary threshold, then we insert a comma at the next silence phoneme.

-To add a comma, we need to exit phonemic mode, add the comma, and reenter phonemic mode.
-When doing this, independently of the comma duration, the output pauses for 2 frames.
+To add a comma, we need to exit phonemic mode, add the comma, and re-enter phonemic mode.
+When doing this the output pauses for 2 frames (independently of the comma duration).

 ```python
 COMMA_INSERTION_THRESHOLD = 100